web3chima/cipher./README.md

 1. **Property-Based Tests**: Verify universal properties across all inputs using Hypothesis
 2. **Unit Tests**: Verify specific examples and edge cases (to be implemented)

-Current property tests validate serialization round-trip correctness for all data models.
+Current Property-based tests cover two areas: serialization round-trip correctness for all data models, and behavioral properties of the LiDAR and VSLAM processors.
+Unit test structure is in place — test files exist for LiDAR processor, VSLAM processor, and feature fusion.
+Tests are not yet written.